fbpx

 How To Get A Reservation At Granite Park Chalet

-After the fires of 2003, the Loop Trail gained amazing views.
-Photo by Guide Corrie Holloway.
+After the 2003 fires, the loop trail gained some gorgeous views.
+Photo by guide Corrie Holloway

 Regardless of which route you take, expect amazing alpine views and abundant wildflowers.
 Both of these trails offer the chance for wildlife sightings, too — remember that goats, sheep, bears, and all critters have the right of way on the trail, and if possible, you should always step down off the trail, not up, when yielding to them.